mclevey/mclevey.github.io/CV.md

 John McLevey. *Doing Computational Social Science: A Practical Guide.* Under contract with SAGE, UK office.

+Harry Collins with Robert Evans, Jonathon Goodall, Michael Gorman, Martin Innes, Will Mason-Wilkes, John McLevey and Alun Preece. (**Authors after Collins listed alphabetically**). *Face-to-Face: Why you need to talk to people to understand the world*.
+First 45K words of book manuscript under review.

 ## Peer Reviewed Journal Articles and Chapters in Peer Reviewed Edited Volumes

 *Italics* = student at time of publication